ArnaudDarre/portfolio/_projects/wallet-app.md

 ---
 layout: project
 color: "#003FFF"
+featured: true
-order: 6
+order: 3

-title: CBRE
+title: Wallet app
-subtitle: Creating a mobile app prototype
+subtitle: Creating a prototype to pitch to investors
 body: |-
-  This project was to pitch to a potential client to create the mobile app for a tower in the Paris financial district.
-The whole platform and design system was creted from scratch.
+  This was a design for a pre-seed A MVP.
+The client wanted a the demo app to be graphically appealing, so I created a cool design system and then prototyped the first features for the developers to code.
 category: Digital

 tags: